-You start your day intent on being productive.
-You want to finish your homework, your presentation files, and get some time to hit the gym or grab a few drinks with your friends.
+You start your day intent on being productive and accomplish everything you’ve planned on.
+You want to finish your homework, prepare a presentation, and end up with some time to hit the gym or grab a few drinks with your friends.

-And yet, you spend a few minutes scrolling through Facebook, checking chat notifications, and watching funny cat videos.
-Time flies and before you know it, you’ve spent a good chunk of your day on meaningless stuff.
+And yet, you spend what seems like just a few minutes scrolling through Facebook, checking chat notifications, and watching funny cat videos.
+Time flies and, before you know it, you’ve wasted a good chunk of your day on meaningless stuff.

 Want to Improve Yourself Each Day?